 Meals

-Breakfast, lunch and dinner will be served in two of Brown’s dining halls daily.
+Breakfast, lunch and dinner will be served in Brown’s all-you-care-to-eat dining hall(s) daily.
 Three meals a day are included in the cost of residential program fees.

 Dining Services Information

 There are resources to help you with food-related allergies, dietary restrictions and other needs for accommodations to navigate the options in the dining halls.
-Prior to arrival, you should familiarize yourself with Brown’s dining website which provides information about the various dietary options available.
+Prior to arrival, you should familiarize yourself with Brown’s dining website, which provides information about the various dietary options available.
 This site also includes icons for specific food types (e.g. gluten-free) that are consistent with those found in the on-campus dining locations.
 Brown offers a variety of options and signage that allow many students to manage without additional accommodations.
+Brown University students have many of the same dietary restrictions as Pre-College students, so the Dining Halls are well prepared to support most needs.
 Students with any food restrictions are encouraged to utilize the Brown Dining site while on-campus.
 This site is designed to help you make educated food choices while navigating Brown’s dining halls.

-If you have a food allergy, dietary restriction or a need for another accommodation please indicate this on your Medical Authorization and Health History Form by May 30.
-The University’s Dietician will reach out to you directly to offer to discuss your dining options.
-Options could include using an online special meal request system, access to the Allergen Friendly Pantry and guidance navigating the online information and dining halls.
+If you have a food allergy, dietary restriction or a need for another accommodation beyond the support available through the above websites, please indicate this information on your Medical Authorization and Health History Form by May 29.
+The University’s Dietitian will reach out to you directly with more information and the option to schedule time to discuss your unique dining needs and the available options, including but may not be limited to using an online special meal request system, accessing the Allergen Friendly Pantry and guidance on navigating the online information and dining halls.
 In addition, temporary dining accommodations can be provided using a Chef's card that is available on request when you swipe into the main dining hall, the Sharpe Refectory (Ratty).
 These cards can be used to request a special meal if you arrive on a weekend and have not yet formally arranged accommodations.
 These cards will enable you to request a meal that is gluten-free or free of the following allergens: shellfish, soy, dairy, nuts, peanuts, eggs, wheat, alcohol and fish.
 The menu options using this card are more limited and a meal is provided once the card is received, so these meals will take some additional time to prepare.

 Laundry